Novel number two is on its way – here’s the first chapter.

 I have to stop myself from tearing another sheet of paper from the pad.
 I shouldn’t be so impulsive about this.
 After all, I ripped out a page and threw it away earlier because it was leading me into a story set in the present – and what do I know about what’s happening now?
 But in the end I salvaged it.
 There was no sense in wasting a hundred words or so.

 However, now that I’m back to writing my tale set in some dystopian future, what the hell possesses me to introduce a talking dog?
 Surely the trick of writing a story like this is to create a believable world?
-A dog chatting away to its owner is bound to lose most readers straight off.
+A dog chatting away to its master is bound to lose most readers straight off.
 What am I thinking?

 And then to cap it all, I’m taking a big risk with the busker and keeping hold of the opening sequence.
 Could I figure a way to convincingly propel him into the future?
 Maybe the explosion from his rucksack bomb could do it.
 A big, blinding flash of light and all of a sudden he’s stepping out of Whitechapel Station 10 or 15 years later.